-In the context of Frank’s ERC grant on automated deep learning, we have several open positions for outstanding candidates in our lab at ML Freiburg, on all of these levels:
+In the context of Frank’s ERC grant and several other grants for basic research on automated deep learning, neural architecture search, efficient hyperparameter optimization, learning to learn, and AutoML in general (more details below), we have several open positions for outstanding postdocs at ML Freiburg.

 Application materials comprise:

 - Briefly state what drives you and what are your goals in applying to ML Freiburg